 The discovery that sorrel leaves, not calyxes which have mostly been studied thus far, could act as an effective source of natural pigment in candies is useful information beyond what this study presents.
 While the calyxes are limited to collection after flowering, leaves can be harvested all year-round.
 In small farm settings, where the production of sorrel is done mainly for the consumption of its leaves as vegetables, the fact that the otherwise wasted leaves can be used as a natural food colorant adds up to the concept of the circular economy.
 The sour flavour provided by sorrel leaves, which is valued in southern India, could make it possible to use the extract to provide flavouring to the candy without the need for additional flavouring substances.

 From this study, three areas that need more attention are highlighted.
 Firstly, full shelf-life determination of the product using controlled temperatures, humidity, and light levels is important since anthocyanins' stability over a long period was not examined.
 Secondly, optimization of the extraction process through Response Surface Methodology considering the effect of varying amounts of acid, ethanol, temperature, and solid/liquid ratios will facilitate the construction of a model.
-Finally, identification of anthocyanins present in the sorrel leaf extract using HPLC-MS can be very helpful as there is no literature on that.
+Finally, the identification of anthocyanins present in the sorrel leaf extract using HPLC-MS can be very helpful as there is no literature on that.

 5. CONCLUSION